kumu/docs/overview/accounts-and-plans.md

 The Enterprise version of Kumu is the right choice for teams that are working with highly sensitive data that should only be accessed through private servers, rather than through Kumu's cloud-based system.
 Enterprise versions are also a great option for teams that are legally required to store their data in a specific geographic location (Kumu's cloud-based system stores data across the world).

-Note that the Enterprise version is not an account or plan type, rather, it's a fully separate installation of Kumu.
+Note that the Enterprise version is not an account or plan, rather, it's a fully separate installation of Kumu.
 When you have an Enterprise version installed on your servers, you can create unlimited personal and organization accounts within that version, and each account can own unlimited private and public projects.

 Enterprise licensing starts at $79/user/month, billed annually, with a minimum of 5 seats—in other words, Enterprise starts at $4,740 annually.
 Additional seats can be purchased in packs of 5.